javierVite/BackendChallenge/README.md

 Note that if the number of students is odd, there is no need to change the last one's seat.

 # Backend Node.js Questions
 1.)
 Provide a quick code review for provisionEngines.js.
-Assume all dependencies are correctly imported.
+Assume all dependencies are correctly imported./n 2.)
-2.)
 Implement the secureBankingApi.

 # Machine Learning.